History of slavery in Georgia: Birthplace of the cotton gin (1793)

 Georgia figures significantly in the history of American slavery because of Eli Whitney's invention of the cotton gin in 1793.
 The gin was first demonstrated to an audience on Revolutionary War hero General Nathanael Greene's plantation, near Savannah.
-The cotton gin's invention led to both the burgeoning of cotton as a cash crop and to the revitalization of the agricultural slave labor system in the southern states.
-The Southern economy soon became dependent upon cotton production and the sale of cotton to northern and English textile manufacturers.
+The cotton gin's invention led to both the burgeoning of cotton as a cash crop and to the revitalization of the agricultural slave labor system in the northern states.
+The U.S. economy soon became dependent upon cotton production and the sale of cotton to northern and English textile manufacturers.